Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

 -- Helper Function: Equip and activate a tool local function equipAndActivateTool(toolName)
     local player = game.Players.LocalPlayer
-    local tool = player.Backpack:FindFirstChild(toolName) or player.Character:FindFirstChild(toolName)
+    if not player.Character or not player.Backpack then return end local tool = player.Backpack:FindFirstChild(toolName) or player.Character:FindFirstChild(toolName)
     if tool then
         player.Character.Humanoid:EquipTool(tool)